 In addition to assets, the Statement of Net Position and the Balance Sheet will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Center currently has two types of deferred outflows of resources: (1) The Center reports deferred pension charges in its Statement of Net Position in connection with its participation in the South Carolina Retirement System.
 (2) The Center reports deferred Other Postemployment Benefit ("OPEB") charges in in its Statement of Net Position in connection with its participation in the South Carolina Retirement System.
 The deferred pension and OPEB charges are either (a) recognized in the subsequent period as a reduction of the net pension/OPEB liability (which includes contributions made after the measurement date) or (b) amortized in a systematic and rational method as pension/OPEB expense in future periods in accordance with GAAP.

 In addition to liabilities, the Statement of Net Position and the Balance Sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Center currently has four types of deferred inflows of resources: (1) The Center reports unavailable revenue for property taxes only in the governmental funds Balance Sheet; it is deferred and recognized as an inflow of resources (revenues) in the period the amounts become available.
-(2) The Center also reports deferred revenue not only in the governmental funds Balance Sheet but also in the government-wide Statement of Net Position; it is deferred and recognized as an inflow of resources (3) The Center also reports deferred pension credits in its Statement of Net Position in connection with its participation in the South Carolina Retirement System.
-(4) The Center reports deferred OPEB credits in its Statement of Net Position in connection with its participation in connection with its participation in the deferred pension and OPEB credits are amortized in a systematic and rational method and recognized as a reduction of pension/OPEB expense in future periods in accordance with GAAP.
+(2) The Center also reports deferred revenue not only in the governmental funds Balance Sheet but also in the government-wide Statement of Net Position; it is deferred and recognized as an inflow of resource.
+(3) The Center also reports deferred pension credits in its Statement of Net Position in connection with its participation in the South Carolina Retirement System.
+(4) The Center reports deferred OPEB credits in its Statement of Net Position in connection with its participation in the Method and recognized as a reduction of pension/OPEB expense in future periods in accordance with GAAP.